Looking for an employer of record in Italy? Here’s what you need to know

 - Support ongoing integration: Check in regularly during the first weeks to answer questions and address challenges.

-A structured onboarding process helps employees feel supported and stay compliant from day one.
+A structured onboarding process helps employees feel supported and aligned with local requirements.

 Pay employees in Italy

-In Italy, employees are typically paid monthly, with payment usually made by the 27th.
+In Italy, employees are typically paid monthly.
 The fiscal year runs from January 1 to December 31.

 There is no statutory minimum wage in Italy.
 Instead, minimum salaries are established through National Collective Bargaining Agreements (NCBAs), which vary by sector and job classification.